-Create a policy assignment to identify non-compliant resources in your Azure environment
+Quickstart: Create a policy assignment to identify non-compliant resources

 The first step in understanding compliance in Azure is to identify the status of your resources.
-This quickstart steps you through the process of creating a policy assignment to identify virtual machines that are not using managed disks.
+This quickstart steps you through the process of creating a policy assignment to identify virtual machines that aren't using managed disks.

-At the end of this process, you will successfully identify virtual machines that are not using managed disks.
-They are non-compliant with the policy assignment.
+At the end of this process, you'll successfully identify virtual machines that aren't using managed disks.
+They're non-compliant with the policy assignment.

 If you don't have an Azure subscription, create a free account before you begin.